rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 ## Summary
-I have presented an opinionated way of managing Python projects, through the concept of virtual environments.
-There are many tools and ways, and I talked about the ones that I like the most.
-I think those tools are very tidy, maintainable, and easy to understand and use.
+I have presented two different tools for managing Python projects, using virtual environments.
+There are many ways to do this, and I talked about the one that I like the most.
+I think these tools are very tidy, maintainable, and easy to understand and use.
 They are Pyenv and Pipenv.
 The first one is to manage different Python versions, and the second one to manage the Python packages.
-I really like it; and hope you feel the same way about these tools and the Python development.
-Also I hope that you enjoyed the reading and feel encouraged to use them.
+I really like it, and hope you feel the same way about these tools and Python development.
+Also, I hope that you enjoyed the reading and feel encouraged to use them.